mguery/resume/index.md

 ---

 Looking for a company that values diversity and inclusion, volunteering and community involvement with room to grow within the company.
-(And has an easygoing interview/hiring process.)
+(With an easygoing interview/hiring process.)

-If that sounds like you, you can [send me an email](mailto:marjyguery+gh@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/msguery).
+If that sounds like you, you can connect with me on [LinkedIn](https://www.linkedin.com/in/msguery).